anestisb/vdexExtractor/README.md

 ## Changelog

+* __0.5.2__ - TBC
+  * Fix an issue when decompiling framework bytecode the APIs of which have been hidden
 * __0.5.1__ - 3 September 2018
   * Improve handling of deduplicated shared data section when exporting CompactDex files after decompilation